higherkindness/mu-scala/microsite/src/main/docs/guides/accessing-metadata.md

 ```

 A `ClientContext` is an algebra that will take different information from the current call and the initial context (`current`)
-and need to generate a transformed context and an `io.grpc.Medatada`.
+and generates a transformed context and an `io.grpc.Metadata`.
 The metadata is the information that will travel through
 the wire in the requests.

 There's a `def` utility in the companion object for generating a `ClientContext` instance from a function: